life-itself/web3/README.md

-# Awesome critique of crypto / web3
+# Awesome critique of crypto/web3

-Awesome critique of crypto / web3 etc. Contributions welcome.
+Awesome critique of crypto/web3, etc. Contributions are welcome.

 ## Critique